Sam-Hobson/lime-local-db/README.md

 ## Features to add
 - Proper support for foreign keys
+- Add option in where clauses to input raw sqlite
 - Operations
+    - Backup db
+    - Restore db
     - alter
     - List databases and properties
     - Command templates
     - Sub document creation (eg. Adding a html file to a row)
-    - (Maybe) Dynamic Cobra subcommands.
+    - (Maybe) Dynamic Cobra subcommands
-- More complex deletions, eg extracting a subset of data into a new table.
+- More complex deletions, eg extracting a subset of data into a new table
+- Add soft deletion for rows
 - Command templates/aliases
-- Password authentication for sqlite db.
+- Password authentication for sqlite db
 - HTMX front end interface
 - lua scripts to execute on db hooks